 The Compensation Committee uses stock-based awards to retain executive officers and align their interests with those of our stockholders.
 Historically, the Compensation Committee granted stock-based awards to our executive officers purely in the form of stock options that vested in installments over multiple years, with an exercise price equal to the closing market price of our common stock on the date of grant.
 Recent changes in the accounting treatment for stock options have made stock option grants a less attractive form of compensation for companies.
 While we continue to use stock options as a form of incentive for employees and executive officers, the Compensation Committee has increasingly relied on the award of shares of restricted stock to our executive officers.
 The Compensation Committee awards both time-based and performance-based restricted stock awards.
-A time-based restricted stock awards.
-A time-based restricted stock award typically will vest upon the achievement of specific objectives relating to our performance within a specified period.
+A time-based restricted stock award typically will vest in equal annual installments over a three-year period.
+A performance-based restricted stock award typically will vest upon the achievement of specific objectives relating to our performance within a specified period.
 The Compensation Committee believes shares of restricted stock provide an equally motivating form of incentive compensation, minimize stock compensation expenses and reduce the potential dilution of our shares.